githwxi/ATS-Xanadu/docgen/SYNTAX/ATS3-ConcreteSyntax.md

   some suspended computation); etc. One can also write `!` for `$eval`.
 - <code>$fold</code>:
   for folding an unfolded value of some linear datatype (i.e., datavtype).
-  This is a new concept in Xanadu, which does not have a counterpart in commonly used programming languages.
+  This is a new concept in ATS3, which does not have a counterpart in commonly used programming languages.
 - <code>$free</code>:
   for freeing an unfolded value of some linear datatype (i.e., datavtype).
-  This is a new concept in Xanadu, which does not have a counterpart in commonly used programming languages.
+  This is a new concept in ATS3, which does not have a counterpart in commonly used programming languages.
 - <code>$lazy</code>:
   for forming a lazy-value (representing suspended computation).
-Note that Xanadu is a call-by-value language that supports lazy-evaluation.
+Note that ATS3 is a call-by-value language that supports lazy-evaluation.
 - <code>$llazy</code>:
   for forming a linear lazy-value (representing suspended computation).
-Linear lazy-evaluation is an extremely useful feature in Xanadu, which seems to have not been supported elsewhere.
+Linear lazy-evaluation is an extremely useful feature in ATS3, which seems to have not been supported elsewhere.
 - <code>$raise</code>:
   for raising a run-time exception (which may be caught by a handler).
-Xanadu supports the use of exceptions for altering control-flow in program execution.
+ATS3 supports the use of exceptions for altering control-flow in program execution.
 - <code>$tup</code>:
   for forming a boxed tuple.
 Note that $tup is resolved to either $tup_t or $tup_vt.